Live Sleep Breathe Lab

 Stim Sleep Breathe: Upper Airway Stimulation and Surgical Innovation

 We are conducting the first randomized controlled trials to understand the effects of hypoglossal nerve stimulation (i.e. Inspire therapy) on markers of cardiometabolic health.
-Our lab also aims to optimize OSA care from initial consultation to post-surgery care, understanding patient selection criteria, and developing novel approaches to sleep apnea treatment.
+Our lab also aims to optimize OSA care from initial consultation to post-surgery care, optimize patient selection criteria, and develop novel approaches to sleep apnea treatment.
 Lastly, we also contribute to international consensus guidelines and expert panels at our fields’ major meetings.

 Cardio Sleep Breathe: Cardiometabolic Health in Sleep-Disordered Breathing